trk20/Scuffle/README.md

 ### Class ScrabbleModel:
 This class handles running the game and delegating tasks to other classes.
 This class follows the model pattern from the MVC design pattern.
-This class is also the main class which starts the game and handles the user's turns.
+This class is also the main class which starts the game and handles the user's turns as well as it handles processing and parsing of the user input.

 ## Missing Features and bugs
 ### Milestone 1